When the Lady Smiles

 "When the Lady Smiles" is a 1984 song by Dutch band Golden Earring.
 It was the first single from their album N.E.W.S.
 (NorthEastWestSouth).

 Following their United States top 10 hit "Twilight Zone", "When the Lady Smiles" was a chart disappointment in America, only reaching No. 76 on the Billboard Hot 100.
 However, the song became the band's fifth Hot 100 charter, making Golden Earring the most successful Dutch band on the United States singles chart.

 In the Netherlands, "When the Lady Smiles" became Golden Earring's fifth number-one song.
 The song debuted at No. 9 on the United States Top Rock Tracks chart, but its controversial music video prevented the song from achieving further success in America.

 Controversy

 The commercial success of "When the Lady Smiles" in the United States was thwarted by the song's controversial music video.
 Directed by Dick Maas, one scene portrays Golden Earring lead singer Barry Hay attempting to rape a nun on a metro car.
 Because of the rape scene, the video was banned from MTV.

 Dutch actor Huub Stapel has a cameo in the music video as an elevator mechanic, referencing the movie De Lift.

-Also appearing in several scenes (metro car, window washer) is Hans Vandenburg, lead singer of Gruppo Sportivo.
+Also appearing in several scenes (metro car, window cleaner) is Hans Vandenburg, lead singer of Gruppo Sportivo.

 In the United States, the song debuted at No. 9 on the Top Rock Tracks chart (now Mainstream Rock Airplay), slipped to No. 11 in its second week and then fell off the chart completely because of the music video ban.